jMotif/jmotif-R/README.md

 ![PAA transform of an 8-points time series into 3 points](https://raw.githubusercontent.com/jMotif/jmotif-R/master/inst/fig_paa83.png)

 #### 3.0 SAX transform
-SAX transform (`series_to_string(ts, alphabet_size)`) facilitates the symbolic discretization of time series data enabling the application of numerous algorithms for discrete data analysis to continuous time series data.
-In a nutshell, SAX transforms each of the input time series points into a letter.
-Typically, SAX applied to time series of reduced with PAA dimensionality in order to accelerate the time series search by their indexing in the symbolic space.
-Before processing with PAA and SAX, time series are usually z-Normalized.
+SAX transform (`series_to_string(ts, alphabet_size)`) is a discretization algorithm which transforms a sequence of rational values (time series points) into a sequence of discrete values - symbols taken from a finite alphabet.
+This procedure enables the application of numerous algorithms for discrete data analysis to continuous time series data.

+Typically, SAX applied to time series of reduced with PAA dimensionality, which effectively yields a low-dimensional, discrete representation of the input time series which preserves (to some extent) its structural characteristics.
+By employing this representation it is possible to design efficient algorithms for common time series pattern mining tasks as one can rely on the indexing of data in symbolic space.
+Note, that before processing with PAA and SAX, time series are z-Normalized.

 The figure below illustrates the PAA+SAX procedure: 8 points time series is converted into 3-points PAA representation at the first step, PAA values are converted into letters by using 3 letters alphabet at the second step.